RoshnaVakkeel/be-inspired-drf-api/README.md

 ## Acknowledgements

 - A very heartfelt thanks to my mentor Elaine B. Roche for her feedback on the project and suggestions for improvement.
 - My fellow friends of Code Institute Kristyna Maulerova, Jyoti Yadav.
-A very special thanks to Tony Albania for helping me get past major hurdles while setting up the project.
+A very special thanks to Tony Albanese for helping me get past major hurdles while setting up the project.
 - Code Institute's Tutor support - Ed and Gemma

 [Back to top ⇧](#contents)